eaglesky/CodingPractices/AlgorithmsReview.md

   - [Lintcode] Copy Books(Algorithms**).
 What is the O(nk) solution?
 * Bit manipulation problems.
   - [Leetcode] Counting Bits(Algorithm)
+* Gaming problems.
+  - [Lintcode] Coins In Line(Algorithm*).
+* Backpack problems.
+Usually use d[i][w] representing the first i items adding up to weight w.
+Check if the last item is included or which one.
+Length representation is preferred here.
+  - [Lintcode] Backpack I (Algorithms*).
+Greedy algroithm won't work.
+  - [Lintcode] Backpack V (Algorithm).
+Be careful about the initial values.
+  - [Leetcode] Combination Sum IV(Best Algorithm*)(same as [Lintcode] Backpack VI).
+And follow-up.
+Try walking through examples is a great way of finding out the problem and solution to it.
 * [Lintcode] Maximum Subarray II(Algorithm*).
 Assuming that none of the subarray can be empty.
 Need to master the two-passes solution.
 * [Lintcode] Maximum Subarray III(Algorithm**).
 * Find the number of subsets that have sum equals to s(elements and s are positive):
-  - [Leetcode] Combination Sum IV(Best Algorithm**).
-And follow-up.
-Try walking through examples is a great way of finding out the problem and solution to it.
   - [Leetcode] Target Sum(Best Algorithm**).